bml-research/Labcourses/elegans/elegans.md

 32. Centrifuge for 5 minutes at maximum speed at 4ºC
 33. Aspirate as much Ethanol as possible
 34. Air dry the sample until all the ethanol is almost completely gone (1-5 minutes)
-35. Resuspend the RNA in 30μl RNAse free water
+35. Resuspend the RNA in 30 μl RNAse free water

 #### Quality Control